 Mr. and Mrs. Charles Bonner, Atlantic City, spent a pleasant sojourn here.
-Mr.

-Bonner is the Manager of the Ritz Carlton, Atlantic City.
-Mr. and Mrs. Grant Mills of New York have arrived for a prolonged stay.
-Mrs. Mills is the well-known actress,
+Mr. Bonner is the Manager of the Ritz Carlton, Atlantic City.

+Mr. and Mrs. Grant Mills of New York have arrived for prolonged stay.
+Mrs. Mills is the well-known actress, Violet Heming.
-Violet Heming.

-The Inn is doing a capacity business and numbered among recent arrivals are:- tures by an authority on Practical Physocology for which special announcements will be distributed at a latter date.
+The Inn is doing a capacity business and numbered among recent arrivals are:

 Mrs. James L. Thompson, Troy, New York; Mr. and Mrs. W. H. Batcheller, Mrs. Chas.
-M. Gates, Mr. and Mrs. C. W. Witherill, Mrs. Louis Bertschman and family, New York.
-There is planned to be held at the Inn a series of lec-
+M. Gates, Mr. and Mrs. C. Witherill, Mrs. Louis Bertschman and family, New York.